intel/scikit-learn-intelex/_sources/algorithms.rst.txt

 Expectation-Maximization (EM)
 -----------------------------
-Detailed description of parameters and semantics are described in `Intel(R) oneAPI Data Analytics Library Expectation-Maximization <https://software.intel.com/en-us/daal-programming-guide-expectation-maximization>`__
+Parameters and semantics are described in |onedal-dg-expectation-maximization|_.

 Initialization for the Gaussian Mixture Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Detailed description of parameters and semantics are described in `Intel(R) oneAPI Data Analytics Library Expectation-Maximization Initialization <https://software.intel.com/en-us/daal-programming-guide-initialization-1>`__
+Parameters and semantics are described in |onedal-dg-expectation-maximization-initialization|_.

-Examples:
+.. rubric:: Examples:

 - `Single-Process Expectation-Maximization <https://github.com/IntelPython/daal4py/blob/master/examples/em_gmm_batch.py>`__